 Voter Empowerment Act, S3304 and A2279, to ensure every eligible citizen is registered to vote and make it easier to update their voting information.

-New York Vote Acts, A5312, which would provide for automatic and same day registration, early voting, and no-excuse absentee voting, as well as additional protection for voters.
+New York Votes Acts, A5312, which would provide for automatic and same day registration, early voting, and no-excuse absentee voting, as well as additional protection for voters.